Artem-Svarog/Artem-Svarog/README.md

-- 👋 Hi folks, I’m @Artem-Svarog
+- 👋 Hi folks, I’m Artem!
-- 👀 I’m interested in product development
+- 👀 I’m interested in product development and promotion
 - 🌱 I’m currently learning JS, Python, SQL
 - 💞️ I’m looking to collaborate on startups
 - 📫 How to reach me?
 Easily! a.repin1987@gmail.com